KanishkGoel1999/Group-8-Capstone-/code/Readme.md

 For detailed usage information and instructions for each script, please refer to the individual files in the respective directories.

-The `main_code` directory contains subdirectories for different model types, including classical machine learning, deep learning, and graph neural networks (GNN).
+The `main_code` directory contains subdirectories for different model types, including classical machine learning, and graph neural networks (GNN).
 Each subdirectory contains scripts for training and inference.

 The `component` directory provides utility functions and helper classes that can be used across different models for tasks such as data preprocessing, loading, and other common operations.